Selkirk vanquish Hawick's Border League hopes

 Hawick captain Bruce McNeil said afterwards that his side’s attitude had been wrong – they believed that, to win, they simply had to turn up.

 “That’s not how you prepare for a team of Selkirk’s quality.
 They basically wanted it more than us,” he said.

 The Greens had been targeting a four-try and 18-point victory, which would secure them a Border League final berth against Melrose, as well as pinning their hopes on a comprehensive victory to set up another competitive match in preparation for their relegation play-off.

-However, looking beyond a Selkirk side which was eager to claim a Premiership scalp proved the Greens’ downfall.
+However, looking beyond a Selkirk side which had secured wins over Edinburgh Accies and Jed-Forest, and eager to claim a Premiership scalp, proved the Greens’ downfall.

 The Philiphaugh men’s youthful, small-ball line-up against Hawick’s power-orientated system, who looked half-a-step off their opponent’s pace, worked in the visitors favour early when centre Darren Clapperton dived over and Josh Welsh converted.